opfesoft/sol-docs/db/world/npc_text.md

 ### Probability5

 The percent-chance (probability) that the NPC will say either text5\_0 or text5\_1 depending on the NPCs gender.
+Has to be between 0 and 1.
+If the probabilities for all texts are 1 the client chooses a text randomly, otherwise all probab ilities have to sum up to 1.

 ### em5\_0